cornerstonejs/cornerstoneTools/docs/latest/tool-mixins/segmentation-mixins.md

 ## Segmentation Mixins {#segmentation-mixins}

+["Segmentation Tools"](../tool-types/index.md#segmentation-tool) are `BaseTool`s that implement a segmentation mixin.

-[Segmentation Tools](../tool-types/index.md#base-segmentation-tool) require a segmentation mixin to function.
-The role of a segmentation mixin is to provide a user input mechanism, which generates an `operationData` object which is passed to the active strategy alongside the cornerstone event.
+The role of a segmentation mixin is to provide a deliniation mechanism, which generates an `operationData` object which is passed to the active strategy alongside the cornerstone event.

 Examples of segmentation mixins could be: